TobiaKW/CSCI3100_Project_Venue_And_Equipment_Booking_SaaS/README.md

    To create Redis database, **New → Key Value**, choose the same project of the web deployment.
 Maxmemory policy choose `noeviction`

-   To create Redis database, **New → Postgres**, choose the same project of the web deployment.
+   To create Postgre database, **New → Postgres**, choose the same project of the web deployment.
 Version=18.

 4. Deploy Web service to Render

    Go to [dashboard.render.com](https://dashboard.render.com) and sign in with GitHub.
    **New → Blueprint** , use `render.yaml`
    Connect the forked repo and pick this project.